kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ### Anti-Pattern 13 - Giving testing a bad reputation out of ignorance

 Even though I mention this as the last anti-pattern, this is the one that forced me to write this article.
 I am always disappointed when I find people at conferences and meetups who
 "proudly" proclaim that *all tests are a waste of time* and that their application works just fine without any testing at all.
-A subset of them might be against a specific type of testing (usually either unit or integration)  like we have seen in anti-patterns 1 or 2
+A more common occurrence is meeting people who are against a specific type of testing (usually either unit or integration)  like we have seen in anti-patterns [1](#anti-pattern-1---having-unit-tests-without-integration-tests) or [2](#anti-pattern-2---having-integration-tests-without-unit-tests)

 When I find people like this, it is my hobby to probe them with questions and understand their reasons behind hating tests.
 And always, it boils down to anti-patterns.
-They previously worked in companies where tests were slow (Anti pattern X), or needed constant refactoring (Antipattern X).
-They have been "burned" by unreasonable requests for 100% code coverage (Anti-pattern X) or TDD zealots (Antipattern X) that tried to impose to the whole team their own twisted image of what TDD means.
+They previously worked in companies where tests were slow ([Anti pattern 7](#anti-pattern-7---having-flaky-or-slow-tests)), or needed constant refactoring ([Antipattern 5](#anti-pattern-5---testing-internal-implementation)).
+They have been "burned" by unreasonable requests for 100% code coverage ([Anti-pattern 6](#anti-pattern-6---paying-excessive-attention-to-test-coverage)) or TDD zealots ([Antipattern 11](#anti-pattern-11---treating-tdd-as-a-religion)) that tried to impose to the whole team their own twisted image of what TDD means.

 If you are one of those people I truly feel for you.
 I know how hard it is to work in a company that has bad habits.